oneapi-src/oneDNN/rfcs/20210223-batch-norm-scale-only/README.md

 easier to pass scales and shifts directly into primitive arguments if they were used prior a batch normalization call.

+#### Scaleshift memory descritor.

+Normalization primitives contain only one memory descriptor for scale and shift parameters with dimensions `[2, channels]`.
+In case of separate scale and shift the same memory descriptor will describe scale and shift parameters with dimensions `[channels]`.

 ~~~c
 /* dnnl_types.h */